emakina-cee-oss/docker-elasticsearch/README.md

     - "9300:9300/tcp"
 ```

-You can map specific  volumes for your _data_ directory and your own elasticsearch config file
+As seen above, you can map specific volumes for your _data_ directory and your own elasticsearch config YML file.

 __NOTE__: Privileged is now required, this is because we're setting memlock unlimited to ensure optimum performance of ES.